 The two ancient statues of the Nile and the Tiber were unearthed in the Baths of Constantine on the Quirinal Hill and placed here in 1518.
 The latter river-god had started off life as the Tigris, but was given the attributes of the Tiber.
+(The tiger was transformed into a wol and the twins, Romulus and Remus).
 Each river-god is bearded and holds a cornucopia (horn of plenty).

 The porphyry statue of the goddess Roma (once a statue of Minerva), was added in 1589.

 Michelangelo's design was later modified (1582-1605) by Giacomo della Porta (1532-1602) and Girolamo Rainaldi (1570-1655), who provided the facade we see today.